KarimHazem186/Create-Table-using-Js/README.md

-# Print Simple Message App

-## Todo

-# HTML
+# 🧮 Create-Table-using-JavaScript

+This project demonstrates how to dynamically create HTML tables using **JavaScript**.
+It allows users to input the number of rows and columns, and the script will generate a table accordingly in real-time.

+## 🚀 Features

+- Create a table with custom number of **rows and columns**
-- Create Input Tag
+- Input fields to control the table size
+- Dynamically generated table using JavaScript DOM
+- Simple, clean, and easy-to-understand logic
+- Perfect for beginners learning **DOM manipulation**

+## 📌 Functionality (English)

+- Enter the number of rows and columns you want.
+- Click a button to generate a table dynamically using JavaScript.
+- The table is rendered directly in the browser.

+## 💻 Technologies Used

+- **HTML**
+- **CSS**
-- Create Button Tag
+- **JavaScript**

-- Create P Tag For Printing Msg

-# Css

-- make some style for every Element

-# Js

-- get All Elements in html

-- add click event to button

-- get value from input

-- put value into P